 - 8.3.1 In recognition of Employees' commitment to the School, the School is committed to maximising the amount of time available for professional development, without minimising the time available for the teaching of students. - 8.3.2 The parties acknowledge that the School has implemented the timetable arrangements for student free periods during term time.
 In return, the School may schedule Employee attendance in the week before and the week after the Students' academic school year for a range of professional activities; the total number of days scheduled per year shall not exceed five days, each referred to as a "Staff Day". - 8.3.3 Where a whole Academic Staff professional development activity is scheduled (e.g. keynote speaker) in the weeks before and/or after the academic school year, up to two additional days may be scheduled in any one year.
 This applies to full-time and part-time Employees. - 8.3.4 As part of the School's commitment to enhancing the knowledge base of Employees through the provision of both internal and external professional development and training, a provision shall be made for self-directed (individual or collaborative) professional activities of (approximately) one third of the time on those five Staff Days scheduled during the school year.
-This allocation will not coincide with additional School organised professional development as directed by senior and/or middle management and may be averaged across the school year. - 8.3.5 Self-directed (individual or collaborative) professional activities shall include but not be limited to: - (a) Subject specific professional development; Subject team planning, preparation and/or evaluation of units of work; or
+This allocation will not coincide with additional School organised professional development as directed by senior and/or middle management and may be averaged across the school year. - 8.3.5 Self-directed (individual or collaborative) professional activities shall include but not be limited to: - (a) Subject specific professional development; - (b) Subject team planning, preparation and/or evaluation of units of work; or - (c) Individual planning, preparation and checking reports.

-- (b) Individual planning, preparation and checking reports. - 8.3.6 Professional activities may in addition be planned by middle managers which may include but not be limited to: - (a) Department or Faculty meetings; - (b) House Group Teacher meetings; - (c) Subject specific professional development; or - (d) Subject team planning, preparation and/or evaluation of units of work. - 8.3.7 The Staff Consultative Committee may make recommendations to the Principal regarding the content and timing of the professional development and administration days, to supplement other recommendations received through the School's academic committees and senior management.
+- 8.3.6 Professional activities may in addition be planned by Middle Managers which may include but not be limited to: - (a) Department or Faculty meetings; - (b) House Group Teacher meetings; - (c) Subject specific professional development; or - (d) Subject team planning, preparation and/or evaluation of units of work. - 8.3.7 The Staff Consultative Committee may make recommendations to the Principal regarding the content and timing of the professional development and administration days, to supplement other recommendations received through the School's academic committees and senior management.

+P

-PART 9 - SIGNATORIES
+ART 9 - SIGNATORIES

 Signed for and on behalf of The Trustees of the Brisbane Girls Grammar School:

 Full name: Ms Jacinda Euler

 Address: c/o 70 Gregory Terrace, Brisbane QLD 4000

 Position: Principal

 Explanation of Authority to sign this Agreement: The above person is authorised by the Employer to sign this Agreement on its behalf

-Signed: Jaurida Cula
+Signed: Jaurita Cold Date: 26/1/24

-Date:
+Date: 26/7/24

 Signed for and on behalf of the Independent Education Union of Australia - Queensland and Northern Territory Branch:

-Full name: Mr Brad Hayes
+Full name: REBECCA SISSON

 Address: c/o 346 Turbot Street, Spring Hill Q 4000

-Position: Assistant Secretary
+Position: ASSISTANT SECRETARY / TREASLEGR

 Explanation of Authority to sign this Agreement: The above union is a bargaining representative in accordance with Chapter 2, Part 2-4, Division 3 of the Fair Work Act 2009 (Cth)

-Signed: ...
+Signed: Rekelleline

+Date: 3610712024

+Signed for and on behalf of the Queensland Nurses and Midwives' Union of Employees

+Full name: Sarah Beaman

+Address: 106 Victoria Street, West End QLD 4101

+Position: Secretary

+Explanation of Authority to sign this Agreement: The above union is a bargaining representative in accordance with Chapter 2, Part 2-4, Division 3 of the Fair Work Act 2009 (Cth)

-Date: 5/11/2021
+Date: 02/08/2024